cdimascio/java-dotenv/README.md

 ### Previous Versions of java-dotenv

-The last version of java-env is `5.2.2`.
+The last version of java-dotenv is `5.2.2`.
 It is available on MavenCentral and JCenter
 ### Maven
 ```xml
 <dependency>